Reverse strain-induced snake states in graphene nanoribbons: Abstract

 \section{Abstract}

-Strain can tailor the band structures and properties of graphene nanoribbons (GNRs) with the well-known emergent pseudo-magnetic field and the corresponding pseudo-Landau levels (pLLs).
-We design one type of strained zigzag GNR (ZGNR) which supports the ``edge states" propagating in the middle of the sample.
-The fascinating point is that the pseudo-magnetic fields with opposite directions between the lower and upper half planes are induced by the strain.
-Therefore, the electrons experience the opposite Lorentz forces and change the direction of rotation when they arrive at the border line between the upper and lower half planes, which prompts the propagation of the middle ``edge states".
-By using the Landauer-B\"{u}ttiker formalism combined with the nonequilibrium Green's function method, the existence and robustness of the middle ``edge states" are further studied.
+Strain can tailor the band structures and properties of graphene nanoribbons (GNRs) with the well-known emergent pseudo-magnetic fields and the corresponding pseudo-Landau levels (pLLs).
+We design one type of the zigzag GNR (ZGNR) with reverse strains, producing pseudo-magnetic fields with opposite signs in the lower and upper half planes.
+Therefore, electrons propagate along the interface as ``snake states", experiencing opposite Lorentz forces as they cross the zero field border line.
+By using the Landauer-B\"{u}ttiker formalism combined with the nonequilibrium Green's function method, the existence and robustness of the reverse strain-induced snake states are further studied.
 Furthermore, the realization of long-thought pure valley currents in monolayer graphene systems is also proposed in our device.